DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Ablation Studies Qualitative Analysis

-To understand the impact of our test-time refinement in the GZSL setting, we analyze its effect on seen (S) and unseen (U) classes separately.
+\textbf{Domain-Specific Refinement in GZSL.} To understand the impact of our test-time refinement in the GZSL setting, we analyze its effect on seen (S) and unseen (U) classes separately.
 Table~\ref{tab:ablation_tta} details the performance of the \textbf{`Baseline`} model (no refinement), a \textbf{`Partial`} model adapted only on seen class data, and our \textbf{`Full`} approach that adapts on the entire test distribution.

 The results reveal an important and desirable asymmetry.
 Our `Full` refinement strategy primarily benefits the unseen classes, with accuracy gains of up to 24.89\%, while performance on seen classes is preserved.
 This outcome supports our motivation that unseen classes suffer more from semantic drift and thus benefit most from refinement.
 Consequently, the harmonic mean (H) improves dramatically by up to 19.82\%, demonstrating that our approach successfully mitigates bias towards seen classes and achieves a much better performance balance across both domains.